International Programmes 2025/2026

 Academic admission requirements

-Admission requirements include a qualified Bachelor's degree (minimum three years / six semesters) or equivalent in civil engineering, architecture, town planning, or related fields.
+• Admission requirements include a qualified Bachelor's degree (minimum three years / six semesters) in civil engineering, architecture, urban planning, regional planning or closely related fields.

 Language requirements